Skip to main content

 Specify:

-16. Print a list of iSCSI tags:
+16. Print the list of iSCSI targets:

 Get-IscsiTarget